Cal-E-Force General Information

 When will new ETP Contracts be in Cal-E-Force?

-Provided in the next table is a summary of inputs.
-ETP will also be posting on the website and on the login page new features that are being added over time.
+Click here to view the provided table summary of stakeholder inputs.
+ETP will also be posting new features that are being added over time on the website and login page.

 Cal-E-Force is based on the Salesforce Government Cloud platform.
 This platform is specifically designed for use by U.S Federal, State, and local government customers; U.S. government contractors; and Federally Funded Research and Development Centers.
 Salesforce uses a variety of methods to ensure customer’s data is safe, secure and available only to registered users, including ETP users.
 When ETP users access Cal-E-Force using a supported web browser, Secure Socket Layer (SSL) technology protects your information using both server authentication and data encryption.
 Salesforce is also approved under the Federal Risk and Authorization Management Program (FedRAMP), one of the highest security ratings.